CloudCompare/CloudComPy/sphinxDoc/userUseCases.rst

 The :py:func:`cloudComPy.setCustomView` and :py:func:`cloudComPy.setCameraPos` functions are used to define a custom point of view.

+The size of cloud points can be changed with :py:meth:`~.cloudComPy.ccPointCloud.setPointSize` method on a cloud.

 Several functions and methods can be used to set the background color, display the scalar bar...

  - :py:func:`cloudComPy.setBackgroundColor`